The Loco-Motion: Reception

 In the United States, "The Loco-Motion" was the seventh most successful single of 1962, according to Billboard.
 It was also the third most successful single of 1962 in South Africa.

 In March 1965, Little Eva sang the song on the ABC-TV series Shindig!, and this is the only known video of her singing this song.
-A cover version of the song was recorded quickly by British girl group The Vernons Girls and scored the chart the same week as the Little Eva version.
+A cover version of the song was recorded quickly by British girl group the Vernons Girls and scored the chart the same week as the Little Eva version.
 The Vernons Girls' version stalled at No. 47 in the UK, while the Little Eva version reached No. 2 on the UK charts.
-It re-entered the chart some 10 years later and almost became a top 10 again, peaking at No. 11.
+It re-entered the chart some 10 years later and almost became a top 10 hit again, peaking at No. 11.
 The Little Eva version of the song was later featured in the David Lynch film Inland Empire (2006).
 "The Loco-Motion" is ranked No. 359 on Rolling Stone's list of "The 500 Greatest Songs of All Time".
+In 2016, the 1962 Little Eva version of "The Loco-Motion" on Dimension Records was inducted into the Grammy Hall of Fame.

 "The Loco-Motion" myth

-The widely believed story of how the song "The Loco-Motion" came to be is that Carole King was playing music at home and Eva Boyd was doing some chores and started dancing to it; the dance The Loco-Motion was born.
+The widely believed story of how the song "The Loco-Motion" came to be is that Carole King was playing music at home and Eva Boyd was doing some chores and started dancing to it, and that was The Loco-Motion dance.
 However, this is not true.
-Eva Boyd was introduced to Goffin and King and they realized she had a good singing voice, so they had her record "The Loco-Motion".
+Eva Boyd was introduced to Goffin and King and they liked her singing voice, so they had her record "The Loco-Motion".
 King stated this during an interview on National Public Radio (NPR) shortly after Little Eva died.

 As the song came before the dance, there was no dance when the song was originally written.
-When the song became a smash hit, Eva Boyd ended up having to create a dance to go along with the song.
+When the song became a smash hit, Eva Boyd ended up creating a dance to go along with the song.
 King stated this in her "One to One" concert video.
 In live performances of the song, Little Eva can be seen doing her version of the dance.

-Another bit of the conventional lore is that she had received only $50 for "The Loco-Motion".
+Another bit of the conventional lore is that Boyd received only $50 for "The Loco-Motion".
 However, although she never owned the rights to her recordings, it seems $50 was actually her weekly salary during the years she was making records (an increase of $15 from what Goffin and King had been paying her as nanny).
 In 1971, she moved to North Carolina and lived in obscurity on menial jobs and welfare until being rediscovered in 1987.
 She died of cervical cancer in 2003.

 Top-40 DJ Dan Ingram has been quoted as saying that he believes the original "The Loco-Motion" was recorded by King herself.
 Producer Pete Waterman has also stated he believes it is King singing on the recording.